amitkumar-a4/python-keystoneclient/doc/source/shell.rst

 .. program:: workloadmgr
 .. highlight:: bash

-The :program:`workloadmgr` shell utility interacts with the workloadmgr API from the command line.
-It supports the entirety of the workloadmgr API.
+The :program:`workloadmgr` shell utility interacts with the OpenStack WorkloadMgr API from the command line.
+It supports the entirety of the OpenStack WorkloadMgr API.

 You'll need to provide :program:`workloadmgr` with your OpenStack username and API key.
 You can do this with the :option:`--os-username`, :option:`--os-password`